tzok/eltetrado/README.md

                             option can be used with value 1 or 2 to allow this number of nucleotides to be non-stacked with otherwise well aligned tetrad [default=2]
-      --relaxed-stem-definition
-                            when set, two sequentially close tetrades will be considered a stem regardless of their stacking --strict              nucleotides in tetrad are found when linked only by cWH pairing
+      --strict              nucleotides in tetrad are found when linked only by cWH pairing
       --no-reorder          chains of bi- and tetramolecular quadruplexes are